rtbrick/bngblaster/README.md

 RtBrick and many more.

 A short introduction from [DENOG15](https://youtu.be/4rmwf6livyI "DENOG15")
-can be found on YouTube
+can be found on YouTube.

 Please check out the [documentation](https://rtbrick.github.io/bngblaster/) for details.